Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sharepoint/config-enterprise-app-def.md

 [!INCLUDE [temp](../../_shared/about-sharepoint-deprecation.md)]

-If you’re using a supported enterprise edition of SharePoint Server, you must add the enterprise application definition to your deployment of Team Foundation Server.
+If you're using a supported enterprise edition of SharePoint Server, you must add the enterprise application definition to your deployment of Team Foundation Server.
 You created the enterprise application definition when you [configured SharePoint for dashboard compatibility](install-sharepoint.md).
 You must perform this configuration before reports and dashboards will appear correctly in Team Foundation Server.

 ### To configure the enterprise application definition